-THE BITTER TEARS OF PETRA VON KANT — CLASSIC FILM PICK
+THE BITTER TEARS OF PETRA VON KANT — THE CRITERION COLLECTION

 It is winter in a remote German chalet in Bremen.
 The central narrative follows the haughty Petra Von Kant, a diva fashion designer of cottage-industry repute.
 A huge reproduction of Nicolas Poussin’s “Midas and Bacchus” hangs on the wall beside Petra’s bed.
 Nude costume mannequins stand at odd angles as a silent chorus of frozen female observers.